attia-mahmoud/HTTP2-Compliance-Tests/analysis/tables/test_outcomes_by_id.md

 Test Outcomes by Test ID

-4 Client preface must include a SETTINGS frame Received modified: Azure-AG, Lighttpd, Nginx
+4 Client preface must include a SETTINGS frame Received modified: Azure-AG, Cloudflare, Lighttpd, Nginx

 7 If an endpoint receives additional frames, other than WINDOW_UPDATE, PRIORITY, or RST_STREAM, for a stream that is in the half-closed (remote) state, it MUST respond with a stream error (Section 5.4.2) of type STREAM_CLOSED.
 Received unmodified: Lighttpd

-8 Values greater than 16,384 MUST NOT be sent unless receiver has set larger SETTINGS_MAX_FRAME_SIZE Received unmodified: Azure-AG, Nginx
+8 Values greater than 16,384 MUST NOT be sent unless receiver has set larger SETTINGS_MAX_FRAME_SIZE Received unmodified: Azure-AG, Cloudflare, Nginx

+58 Pseudo-header fields defined for requests MUST NOT appear in responses.
+Received modified: Cloudflare

+71 For HTTP/2 responses, a single ":status" pseudo-header field is defined that carries the HTTP status code field.
+This pseudo-header field MUST be included in all responses, including interim responses; otherwise, the response is malformed.
+Received unmodified: Cloudflare

 83 If a DATA frame is received whose stream is not in the 'open' or 'half-closed (local)' state, the recipient MUST respond with a stream error (Section 5.4.2) of type STREAM_CLOSED.
 (Tested in the half-closed (remote) state.)
 Received unmodified: Lighttpd

 87 A SETTINGS frame MUST be sent by both endpoints at the start of a connection and MAY be sent at any other time by either endpoint over the lifetime of the connection.
 (Tested from the client side.)
-Received modified: Azure-AG, Lighttpd, Nginx
+Received modified: Azure-AG, Cloudflare, Lighttpd, Nginx

 110 A reserved 1-bit field.
 The semantics of this bit are undefined, and the bit MUST remain unset (0x00) when sending and MUST be ignored when receiving. (server side)
-Received unmodified: Caddy, Envoy, HAproxy, Nghttpx, Node
+Received unmodified: Caddy, Cloudflare, Envoy, HAproxy, Nghttpx, Node

 126 Trailers MUST NOT include pseudo-header fields (Section 8.3).
-Received modified: HAproxy
+Received modified: Cloudflare, HAproxy

 128 Field names MUST NOT contain control characters (0x00-0x1F) Received modified: Node